gammapy/gammapy/docs/development/howto.rst

 ---------

 In Gammapy we keep a :ref:`changelog` with a list of pull requests.
+We sort by release and within the release by PR number (largest first).

 As explained in the :ref:`astropy:changelog-format` section in the Astropy docs, there are (at least) two approaches for adding to the changelog, each with pros